singularity6033/my_lascar/README.md

 ## Introduction
 This repository is forked from the official [lascar](https://github.com/Ledger-Donjon/lascar) repository.
-In this repository, we designed more features and functionalities for our 'Machine-Learning-Based Side-Channel-Analysis for Hardware Security Evaluation' Project.
+In this repository, we designed more features and functionalities for 'Machine-Learning-Based Side-Channel-Analysis for Hardware Security Evaluation' Project.

 ## Installation
 Clone the repository then use the setup.py file, based on setuptools: